Homeopathy: Dilutions

 Hahnemann advocated dilutions of 1 part to 1060 or 30C.
 Hahnemann regularly used dilutions of up to 30C but opined that "there must be a limit to the matter".
 To counter the reduced potency at high dilutions he formed the view that vigorous shaking by striking on an elastic surface – a process termed succussion – was necessary.
 Homeopaths are unable to agree on the number and force of strikes needed, and there is no way that the claimed results of succussion can be tested.

 Critics of homeopathy commonly emphasize the dilutions involved in homeopathy, using analogies.
 One mathematically correct example is that a 12C solution is equivalent to "a pinch of salt in both the North and South Atlantic Oceans".
-One-third of a drop of some original substance diluted into all the water on earth would produce a preparation with a concentration of about 13C.
-A 200C dilution of duck liver, marketed under the name Oscillococcinum, would require 10320 universes worth of molecules to contain just one original molecule in the final substance.
+One-third of a drop of some original substance diluted into all the water on Earth would produce a preparation with a concentration of about 13C.
+The science animation YouTube channel Kurzgesagt: In a Nutshell notes that a dilution of 30C, a homeopathic pill with just a single atom of target substance would have to be so large that it would be as long as the distance from the Earth to the Sun and would collapse into a black hole under its own gravity.
+Robert L. Park points out that a 200C dilution of duck liver, marketed under the name Oscillococcinum, would require 10320 universes worth of molecules to contain just one original molecule in the final substance.
 The high dilutions characteristically used are often considered to be the most controversial and implausible aspect of homeopathy.